Etron-RA/RetroAchievements/Tutorials/01_Memory/Example_1A.md

  ```
 CollectRings(15)
 ```
-Being a function the compiler will jump to the CollectRings function and use 15 in place of the parameter *count*.
+Being a function the compiler will jump to CollectRings() and use 15 in place of the parameter *count*.
 ```
 achievement(
     title = "Example 1A: 15 Rings",